Mordran/StayFit/README.md

 >
 ### Características de Navegación
 * Graphic window: with a simple interface design to avoid confusion and difficulties for the users.

-The contents of this repository are licensed under the GNU General Public License version 3.
-Visit https://www.gnu.org/licenses/gpl-3.0.html for more information.